BabarB/Final-project/README.md

 ### Issues

+1. The site's planned colour scheme was changed multiple times to accommodate contrast ratios for better accessibility.
-   I am aware that I tend to use the past participle in my commit messages.
+2. I am aware that I tend to use the past participle in my commit messages.
 I continue working on developing thehabit of using the imperative mode instead.
+3.

 todo create table in markdown generator for test types